 How to Make a DIY Pleated Lampshade (No-Sew & Easy!)

-Learn how to make an easy no-sew DIY pleated lampshade with this easy tutorial using scrap fabric and an old lampshade.
+Learn how to make a no-sew DIY pleated lampshade with this easy tutorial using scrap fabric and an old lampshade.

 This page contains affiliate links, which earn me a little bit of commission if you make a purchase, at no additional cost to you.
 Thank you!

-When I was a little girl, I had dreams of the perfect girly bedroom.
-Now I have my own little girl, my dream is to create a beautiful space for her!
+When I was a little girl, I dreamt of the perfect girly bedroom.

-Here’s the step-by-step tutorial for turning a thrifted shade into a DIY pleated lampshade.
+Here’s how I turned a thrifted shade into my very own DIY pleated lampshade.

 What is the best fabric for pleated lamp shades?
 Does it need to be fire retardant?

-If you’d like it to be fire retardant for other reasons, you can spray it with a fire retardant spray before your start your project.
+If you’d like it to be fire retardant, you can spray it with a fire retardant spray.

 How much fabric will I need for my DIY pleated lampshade?

-If you don’t have enough of one fabric, you could always try using several different pieces of fabric – I think that would look really pretty!
+If you don’t have enough of one fabric, you could always try using several different pieces of fabric – that would look really pretty!

 What is the best glue?